julien-duponchelle/docker-osx/README.md

 # WARNING

-This an unofficial docker helper made to simplify docker usage on OSX.

 This project was started before official docker support on Mac OS X. Before using it, take a look the offical way from Docker team: http://docs.docker.io/installation/mac/.
+We keep this project live until boot2docker fully replace this project (it's almost done)

+# If you are a new docker user don't use this project!

 # What is docker-osx